borg-project/borg-explorer/README.md

 =============

-This tool generates an experimental visualization of solver evaluation data, such as the results of [SAT solver competitions](http://www.satcompetition.org/), through an interactive two-dimensional projection of the space of problem instances.
+This tool generates an experimental visualization of solver evaluation data, such as data obtained by [SAT solver competitions](http://www.satcompetition.org/), centered around an interactive two-dimensional projection of the space of problem instances.
 It is a component of the borg algorithm portfolio project: